zlatko-minev/pyHFSS/README.md

         conda install git
         pip install git+https://github.com/qutip/qutip.git
  ```
- 4. Use [SourceTree](https://www.sourcetreeapp.com/) or git to fork this repository.
+4. Fork the pyEPR repository.
+This may be done using the [SourceTree](https://www.sourcetreeapp.com/) GUI, or some other git manager.
- 5. Add the repository folder to your python search path.
+5. Add the pyEPR repository folder to your python search path.
 6. Edit the config.py  to set the data saving directory correctly. :+1:

 ##### Installation on Mac/Linux from scratch.